aerospaceresearch/DirectDemod/docs/tutorials.rst

 Each usage example is accompanied with thorough explanation and an appropriate data, which is stored in `tutorial/data/` folder.

+*Note:* python version should be higher then 3.6, preferably 3.7.
+In tutorials below `python` command refers to python3.

+*Note on warnings*: depending on your python version you can see the following warnings, which is ok, they are not the errors of the program.

+ - YAMLLoadWarning: calling yaml.load() without Loader=... is deprecated
+ - Warning 1: TIFFReadDirectoryCheckOrder:Invalid TIFF directory; tags are
+   not sorted in ascending order

 Data extraction (misc.py)
 --------------------------